-I have referred to my age and Caribbean roots because in the 90’s Rastafari was still very present in Caribbean culture at large.
-In rural Martinique, if you were not Rastafarian, you did not have locs, period.
+I have referred to my age and my Caribbean roots because in the ’90s Rastafari was still very influential in Caribbean culture at large.
+In rural Martinique, if you were not Rastafarian, you did not have locs, you had a perm…period.
 The hairstyle was demonised and anyone wearing dreadlocks was suspicious, a potential thief, definitely a drug addict whose mother was fervently praying for his deliverance.
-I use masculine pronouns because for a long time, in Martinique, Rastafari was mostly a male affair.
+I use masculine pronouns here because for a long time, in Martinique, Rastafari was mostly a male affair.
 They had spouses and partners but the Rastawoman was rare.
 These men had dreadlocks and had to suffer the prejudice of the population on a daily basis.
-They were said to be dirty, rural legends placed countless millipedes on their heads and even my ever sceptic grandmother was persuaded that they used good old kanekalon hair to obtain the waist length locs or bongos.
-Within this context of ignorance, dreadlocks equated dreadful lifestyle… But as French and Creole speakers we could not tell the difference could we?
+They were said to be dirty, rural legends placed countless millipedes on their heads and even my ever sceptic grandmother was persuaded that they used good old kanekalon hair to obtain the waist-length locs or bongos.
+Within this context of ignorance, dreadlocks equated dreadful lifestyle… But as French and Creole speakers we could not tell the difference, could we?
 Locs/dreadlocks meant that you were a rasta and brought shame to your family as you would be unable to integrate polite society.
 The following is the historical point that most of us at the time failed to understand.